Hard Days Night Hotel

 The Hard Days Night Hotel is a four star hotel located on North John Street in Liverpool, England.
 One of the only Beatles themed hotel in the world, it is named after their film, album and song A Hard Day's Night.

 The hotel opened four years after initial conception, in February 2008 during Liverpool's reign as European Capital of Culture.
-It has some 110 rooms, including the famed McCartney and Lennon suites as well as numerous bars and restaurants (Blakes Restaurant, Bar Four, The Lounge & Bar and the Live Lounge).
-The hotel is situated within the redeveloped Grade II listed Central Buildings, which was designed by Thomas C Clarke and completed in 1884.
+It has 110 rooms, including the famed McCartney and Lennon suites as well as numerous bars and restaurants (Blakes Restaurant, Bar Four, The Lounge & Bar and the Live Lounge).
+The hotel is situated within the redeveloped Grade II listed Central Buildings, which was designed by Thomas C. Clarke and completed in 1884.